rameez16/Report/report_SOLID.md

 }
 ```

-Examine the above code.The class UserSetting has been disintegrated into two classes.
+Examine the above code.
+The class UserSetting has been disintegrated into two classes.

 1. UserAuth-responsible for verifyCredentials
 1. UserSetting -responsible for change settings.

-Thus, it is re-designed to follow SRP principle.

-Benefits
+Benefits of implementing SRP are
 * Easier to understand
 * Easier to maintain
-* Eore re-usable
+* More re-usable

-## 2.2Open-close principle(OCP)
+## 2.2 Open-close principle(OCP)

 > ###  The class/functions is open for extension but closed for modification
-What does this statement actually imply to?. according to this principle we are allowed to extend a class for enhanced functionality,but we are never allowed to modify it.Any kind of modification on the existing class is prohibited.we cant touch existing code.What to do if we want to update the class for better functionality or we want to add a new requirement by strictly following Open-Close Principle?.
+What does this statement actually imply to?.
+According to this principle we are allowed to extend a class for enhanced functionality,but we are never allowed to modify it.
+Any kind of modification on the existing class is prohibited.we cant touch existing code.
+What to do if we want to update the class for better functionality or we want to add a new requirement by strictly following Open-Close Principle?.
 It should be achieved by adding new classes , methods and attributes without modifying existing class.

-Lets understand this better by an example.Consider the following code.Here the developer has created a class that calculate interest for All savings account based on type of account,they are the following.
+Lets understand this better by an example.
+Consider the following code.
+Here the developer has created a class that calculate interest for All savings account based on type of account,they are the following.

 1. regular
 2. salary